The Sun's Tirade: Background and promotion

-"Free Lunch" was released as the album's lead single on August 7, 2016.
+"Free Lunch" was released as the album's lead single on August 4, 2016.
 The music video for the single, directed by APLUS Filmz, was uploaded to Top Dawg Entertainment's YouTube channel on August 10.

 On August 27, 2016, Rashad performed "Free Lunch" with Kendrick Lamar during Lamar's headlining set at FYF Fest.
 On September 17, 2016, he performed "Tity and Dolla" at the BET Hip Hop Awards, which aired in the next month.
 Rashad also released music videos for the songs "4r da Squaw" and "Park", which have not been released as singles.

 The album was removed from streaming services for unknown reasons on October 29, 2024 but has since been restored on Spotify as of November 8, as well as other streaming services by the end of the year.

 Music and lyrics

 The Sun's Tirade, much like its predecessor, is a loose concept album.
 The project is characterized by its personal themes, such as substance abuse, depression, and Rashad's personal struggles with alcohol and Xanax addiction.
-The album incorporates stylistic and production elements of southern hip hop, jazz, neo soul, trap music, and progressive hip hop.
+The album incorporates stylistic and production elements of southern hip-hop, jazz, neo soul, trap, and progressive hip-hop.
 Musically, the project has been noted by publications for its diversity and unique sonic palate, and for being "much more jazzy and upbeat" than Cilvia Demo.
 Rashad's vocals are layered and textured.
 His voice throughout the record displays a "heavy rasp" and "sing-songy flow".

 Critical reception

 The Sun's Tirade received positive reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 80, which indicates "generally positive reviews," based on 11 reviews.
-Sheldon Pearce of Pitchfork Media praised The Sun's Tirade, dubbing the album "a complex portrait of a man in transition", and further applauded Rashad for "wear[ing] his anxieties" on his sleeve.
+Sheldon Pearce of Pitchfork praised The Sun's Tirade, dubbing the album "a complex portrait of a man in transition", and further applauded Rashad for "wear[ing] his anxieties" on his sleeve.
 Ryan Lunn of The Line of Best Fit lauded the album, saying "while the album may have been crafted during a two-year tsunami of struggle, Isaiah Rashad still manages to sound as calm as an ocean’s gentle waves; sounding so effortless has never taken so much effort."
 Andy Kellman of Allmusic similarly praised the album, citing its creativity and production as a highlight, while also directing praise at Rashad's rapping, stating "Rashad's voice is dispirited, on the brink of disintegration".

 Stephen Kearse of Consequence of Sound reviewed the album favorably, noting the album's "experimental aesthetic" as more refined than on Rashad's previous efforts.
 In a less positive review, Michael G. Barilleaux of No Ripcord found the album to be boring, stating "Each song on this album makes its own point, but does it in exactly the same tone as the last.
 The end result is 17 tracks of one sound in a row, all bleeding into each other."